braze-inc/braze-docs/_docs/_hidden/private_betas/array_of_objects.md

 ---
 <br>
 {% alert note %}
-Support for this feature depends on [nested custom attributes]({{site.baseurl}}/nested_custom_attribute_support/), which is currently in beta.
-Please contact your Braze account manager if you are interested in participating in the beta.
+Support for this feature depends on [nested custom attributes]({{site.baseurl}}/nested_custom_attribute_support/), which is currently in early access.
+Please contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

 # Array of Objects

-When dealing with numerous custom attribute objects, use an array of objects to group related attributes.
+Use an array of objects to group related attributes.
+You may have a group of pet objects, song objects, and account objects that all belong to one user.
 These arrays of objects can be used to personalize your messaging with Liquid, or create audience segments if any element within an object matches the criteria.

 ## Limitations